“Vinyl is final,” the saying goes. But is that a good thing – or a bad thing?

 When fans of vinyl use this adage, they mean to say that polyvinyl chloride (PVC) used in a home’s exterior calls for little to no maintenance.
 The truth is it’s not that simple.
 Whereas it doesn’t need to be painted, it does need to be cleaned – more frequently, actually, than you would be sanding and re-painting wood siding.
 This is just one factor to consider if you’re thinking of going with vinyl instead of painting your house.

 Installation is crucial, too.
 If vinyl siding is installed poorly, or if it ends up cracking, moisture can collect under it (whereas wood can “breathe”) and rot the wood and framing behind it while you are oblivious to the hidden damage.
-Mold is also a very really danger here.
+Mold is also a very real danger here.
 And don’t think that house-wrap will help prevent moisture damage: this layer gets nailed through, inviting water in.
+If you’re thinking of opting for siding installations, then you’ll be wanting it to be done professionally using companies like James Hardie Siding installation or another comparable service provider.
+This is to ensure the installation of every exterior component is done correctly for the best results and a long-lasting finish to your exterior.

-One thing that surely is final about vinyl siding is the color.
-You’d better like the hue you choose, because you’ll be looking at it for a long time, until the day comes that you have to tear it all off and start over again during a costly replacement project.
+One thing that surely seems final about vinyl siding is the color.
+You’d better like the hue you choose, because you’ll be looking at it for a long time until the day comes that you have to tear it all off or consider painting the vinyl with a trusted product like VinylSafe from Sherwin Williams.
 With a painted wood-sided house, though, you can change your exterior house colors as you see fit, and the cost will be considerably less than tearing down and replacing vinyl siding.
 There are far more options for outside house paint colors than there are for vinyl siding colors – in fact, the choices with paint are limitless since custom colors can be mixed.
 This reminds us of another saying: If it’s not moving, you can paint it.
 For sure, some people do paint their vinyl siding, but the results never last long.

 Let’s Talk About the Disadvantages of Vinyl Siding